rjmccusker29/events_map/README.md

 Page view-counts are from May 2025, at the time of writing this.
 I intend to update this data for less biased statistics.

 Created by Ryan McCusker.
-Inspired by Topi Tjurkanov's [Notable People](https://tjukanovt.github.io/notable-people) map.
+Inspired by Topi Tjukanov's [Notable People](https://tjukanovt.github.io/notable-people) map.